 Activist judges are out there.
 It’s our responsibility as citizens to be able to support the decisions made by judges.
 The judicial branch of government is a vital one, and it needs advocates.
 Judges are not immune to the influence of politics or public opinion.
 Still, when they make unpopular decisions with certain groups, it often seems complicated for those people to voice their disagreement.
 This blog post will explore how activist judges have affected American society over the past few decades.

 The role of activism in judging has changed since SCOTUS decided to Roe v Wade in 1973.

-Activist judges use their position within the judiciary system to promote social justice rather than simply enforcing existing law; these individuals can decide which laws should be enforced and which should not.
+Activist judges use their position within the judiciary system to promote social justice rather than simply enforcing existing laws; these individuals can decide which rules should be implemented and which should not.

 Sitting on the bench are activist judges, people who find themselves in a position of power and use it to change society.
 These judges have been instrumental in changing the dialogue around LGBT rights, women’s reproductive health, affirmative action, and more.

 The judiciary branch is one of three branches that make up our government system, and these activists are using their power to challenge other institutions.
 For example, a judge ruled against Trump’s travel ban because he was acting outside his authority–the president cannot legally ban immigrants from entering the country based on religion alone.

 Activist judges are a threat to democracy, so these judges must be held accountable for their actions.
 In the United States, activist judges have been involved in decision-making and overturned Congress-passed laws.

 Judges are supposed to be impartial and unbiased, but that’s not always the case.
 To ensure a fair trial for all parties involved, it is essential to know if your judge has any history of activism or bias.
 The Judicial Database Project (JDP) aims to identify activist judges to help litigants make informed decisions about their cases.
 The judicial system is a wall that activists, non-profits, and the general public have tirelessly tried to tear down for years.